zordicom/mujoco_ros2_control/mujoco_ros2_control/docs/ACTUATOR_TYPES.md

 If a controller claims `[position, velocity, effort]` WITHOUT `[kp, kd]`, the hardware interface will **error out** with a clear message.
 This prevents misconfiguration where MIT-style control is expected but gains are missing.

+Pure effort-only mode (Dynamixel Current Mode, Kuka iiwa) is allowed and does NOT require kp/kd interfaces.

 ---

 ## Choosing the Right Mode